 A Ph.D. in Electrical Engineering or a closely related field is required.
-Candidates expecting to complete their doctoral thesis before September 2020 are also welcome to apply.
-Excellent candidates in areas that strongly support the above research activities will be considered.
+Candidates expecting to complete their doctoral thesis before September 2021 are welcome to apply.
+The successful candidate will have a strong background in microgrid modeling, monitoring, and control, including hardware-in-the-loop simulation.
+Candidates with experience in data analytics, system identification, or detection and estimation theory are especially encouraged to apply.

-Application review will begin March 1, 2020 and continue until the position is filled.
+Review of applications will begin on December 1, 2020 and continue until the position is filled.

 We offer exceptional benefits including, but not limited to the following: